A Day of Doing Absolutely Nothing

 It was a Saturday morning and I had plans to take the kids to the zoo since we were without dad/hubby for the weekend–something a little special to help the time pass.

 But then the text message came in from Mimi (grandma), who was planning on going on our outing with us: She was waffling about whether to go.
-As I lay on the floor in my pj’s helping Robert build a Lego fourteen-wheeler, I pondered a new plan: a tempting, totally unproductive, delightfully simple one.
+As I lay on the floor in my pj’s helping Robert build a Lego fourteen-wheeler, I pondered a canadian pharmacy: a tempting, totally unproductive, delightfully simple one.

 What if we had a day of no plans at all?
 What if I just followed the kids from room to room and we spent the day lazing about the house in our jammies?